ssmahim01/Popular-Medical-Camp/README.md

 ### Installation
 1. Clone this repository in your local folder then run this command in bash or command prompt <b>npm install</b>
-2. Do not forget to create a <b>.env.local</b> for keep secret values such as Firebase, imgBB API and Server URL.
+2. Do not forget to create an <b>.env.local</b> file for keep secret values such as Firebase, imgBB API and Server URL.

+---

 # Setup